All Episodes

 That's just the way they look at it.

-I'm I hate hearing this.
+I hate hearing this.

-This greatest health care system in the world.
+This greatest healthcare system in the world.

 There's no excuse.

-There's Mary, there's no excuse for this.
+Mary, there's no excuse for this.

-Under the guise of a bunch of other things and make it cheaper, available to everybody, make it affordable.
+Make it cheaper, available to everybody, make it affordable.

-It's uh this kind of stuff depresses me.
+This kind of stuff depresses me.

 Must take a break.